Windows Memory Mapped File IO

 The most similar option to this ideal worth considering is the PrefetchVirtualMemory call, which acts as a strong hint that the supplied memory range should be made resident if possible.
 This can be a useful accelerant, but there is no event emitted when the memory is in fact resident (if it ever becomes resident).
 In a perfect world, we would be able to asynchronously map memory ranges and latch on completion such that subsequent access to those ranges will not fault.
 We are not in said perfect world.

 All that said, I actually consider this use case to be more niche, and anything but the common path.
 For the most part, sticking to sequential processing and relying on built-in caching behaviors gets you very far.
 Exotic use cases requiring tons of random access across a very large dataset are a difficult beast to wrangle, memory-mapping or otherwise.
+For specific workloads where data processing is minimal (e.g. texture streaming), you don’t benefit as much from the memory-mapped semantics anyways, so consider normal overlapped I/O or other APIs for these types of workloads.

 Conclusion